The QCD Scale Parameter from the Photon Structure Function: Conclusion

 \section{Conclusion}

-The total PSF, $F^\gamma_2(x,Q^2,P^2)$, can be separated into the calculable part, $F^\gamma_{2,PQCD}(x,Q^2,P^2)$, and the incalculable part, $F^\gamma_{2,NP}(x,Q^2,P^2)$.
-The perturbative parts of PSF in the next-to-leading order, $F^\gamma_{2,PQCD}(x,Q^2,P^2)$, can be found in \cite{BB1,BB2,UW}.
-We propose a model for the incalculable part of PSF, $F^\gamma_{2,NP}(x,Q^2,P^2)$, as the $\rho$ meson structure function since the meson is a dominant vector boson carrying same quantum numbers of photon.
-We, then, perform the $\chi^2$ minimization fitting method for the moments of the real and the virtual photon structure functions to obtain the corresponding structure functions of Bjorken $x$.
-By adding two contributions, we obtain the total PSF.
+The total photon structure function (PSF), $F^\gamma_2(x,Q^2,P^2)$, can be decomposed into a perturbative part (PQCD), $F^\gamma_{2,PQCD}(x,Q^2,P^2)$, and a non-perturbative part (NP), $F^\gamma_{2,NP}(x,Q^2,P^2)$.
+The perturbative component of the PSF in the next-to-leading order, $F^\gamma_{2,PQCD}(x,Q^2,P^2)$, can be found in \cite{BB1,BB2,UW}.
+For the non-perturbative part, we propose a model based on the vecor meson dominance as the vector meson sharing the same quantum numbers as the photon.
+We use the $\rho$ meson structure function to represent $F^\gamma_{2,NP}(x,Q^2,P^2)$.
+We then employ a $\chi^2$ minimization fitting procedure for the moments of the real and virtual photon structure functions to obtain the corresponding structure functions in terms of Bjorken $x$.
+By adding these two contributions, we obtain the total PSF.